hello

 Events/Schools/Festivals/etc

-Ed has worked extensively in schools across the UK and abroad running reading and drawing workshops.
-He has also been an invited speaker at many literary festivals in the UK and internationally, including;
+Ed has worked extensively in schools across the UK and abroad running reading and drawing workshops... including teaching at International Schools in Kathmandu, Nanjing & Sau Paolo.

 Ed was asked to curate an experience for The 2014 Pop-Up festival (Pop-Up, a literary outreach organisation), which appeared at two venues in London, Swiss Cottage & Thurrock.
 Ed organised a 'Mr Big plays Jazz' 5 hour marathon of live Jazz, live drawing & storytelling.
 Children were invited to make their own instruments in a junk orchestra workshop and then join the band on stage for the finale of the concerts.